maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ### Other ideas ###

+* How can we _easily_ allow teachers to set/override this option for imported materials?
 * Document ways of using JSXGraph  `http://jsxgraph.org` for better support of graphics.
 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)
 (Draw package?)
 * 3D Graphics.
 Can we use: https://threejs.org/